zysxmu/ERQ/README.md

 ERQ: Error Reduction for Post-Training Quantization of Vision Transformers (**spotlight**).

+Note that we also provide the instructions for reproducing the detection/SR results of ERQ in ERQ_detection.zip/ERQ_SR.zip

 ## Evaluation

 - First, create a fold for save the fp output: